It’s Time For A Change

 After Tropicana’s packaging redesign, customers immediately expressed their dissatisfaction via letters, e-mails, social media and telephone calls.
-Some considered the new look to be ‘ugly’, ‘stupid’ and ‘generic’, while some thought the redesign made it more difficult to distinguish among other varieties of Tropicana including the competition.
+Some considered the new look to be ‘ugly’, ‘stupid’ and ‘generic’, while some thought the redesign made it more difficult to distinguish among other varieties of Tropicana including that of the competition.

 Original Vs Redesign